 4. Change the IP address of the new instance and move the machine out of the private network.

-Starting with Unified CCX 10.6, it is possible to run both Cisco Agent Desktop and Cisco Finesse services at the same time.
-This feature is targeted for existing customers who want to run a trial of Cisco Finesse Desktop for a subset of agents while the bulk agents continue to use Cisco Agent Desktop.
+In Unified CCX 10.6, it is possible to run both Cisco Agent Desktop and Cisco Finesse services at the same time.
+This feature is targeted for existing customers who want to run a trial of Cisco Finesse Desktop for a subset of agents while the bulk of the agents continue to use Cisco Agent Desktop.

 Details for this feature are in the Cisco Unified CCX 10.6 Design Guide, but here are the high-level considerations:

-· All agents and supervisors for a team must use the same desktop, either CAD or Cisco Finesse Desktop.
+● All agents and supervisors for a team must use the same desktop, either Cisco Agent Desktop or Cisco Finesse Desktop.

-· Each agent team can use only one type of desktop at a time.
-For example, if an agent is using Cisco Finesse Desktop, the CAD application must not be started on the agent’s PC, and vice versa.
+● Each agent team can use only one type of desktop at a time.
+For example, if an agent is using Cisco Finesse Desktop, the Cisco Agent Desktop application must not be started on the agent’s PC, and vice versa.

-· If the Cisco Finesse Service is activated, all agents must use Cisco Finesse Email instead of CAD Email.
+● If the Cisco Finesse service is activated, all agents must use Cisco Finesse email instead of Cisco Agent Desktop email.

-· If the Cisco Finesse Service is activated, all agents must use Cisco Finesse Web Chat instead of CAD Web Chat.
+● If the Cisco Finesse service is activated, all agents must use Cisco Finesse web chat instead of Cisco Agent Desktop web chat.

 For customers who are already in production with Cisco Agent Desktop, it is considered a best practice to run a small pilot of Cisco Finesse Desktop and ensure success on a limited scale before migrating the entire agent pool to Cisco Finesse Desktop.